rameerez/profitable/README.md

 #### 2b.
 Recent revenue run-rate multiple

-This is the closest match to secondary TrustMRR-style marketplace multiples:
+This is the closest match to TrustMRR-style marketplace multiples:

 ```ruby
 # Default: annualized last-30-days revenue